 Turmeric tea is an effective home remedy and a delicious restorative tea!

 How are you feeling?
 A little under the weather?
 Tired?
 Stuffed up?
 Not quite yourself?
 Turmeric might be just what the doctor ordered.
 Turmeric is the bright yellow spice that gives mustards and curries their vivid color.
 In raw form it’s a little root-like thing, related to ginger, only a deep vivid orange inside.
 The color is so intense that it was originally used as a dye, but turmeric milk, or tea, has also been used in India as a healing drink for thousands of years, and lately Westerners have discovered turmeric in a big way.
-It has one of the longest lists of health benefits of any food known to man, from healing cuts to slowing the growth of cancers, and Alzheimer’s disease.
+It has one of the longest lists of potential health benefits of any food known to man, from healing cuts to slowing the growth of cancers, and Alzheimer’s disease.

 Other delicious ways to stay healthy the natural way ~